-- 1 In ZENworks Control Center, navigate to Policies and click the policy link for the Microsoft Data Encryption policy that you are using in your zone, and then select the Details tab. - 2 Under Common Tasks (in the left navigation pane) click Encryption: Import Keys. - 3 In the File Name field, click \(\bigsize \) to browse for and select the encryption key file. - 4 In the Password field, specify the file's password. - This password was assigned when the keys were exported to the file. - 5 If you want to change your zone's active key to the active key included in the file, select the Use the active encryption key from the imported file option. - A Management Zone can have one or more encryption keys.
+- 1 In ZENworks Control Center, click Endpoint Security. - 2 Under Common Tasks (in the left navigation pane) click Encryption: Import Keys. - 3 In the File Name field, click \(\bigsize \) to browse for and select the encryption key file. - 4 In the Password field, specify the file's password. - This password was assigned when the keys were exported to the file. - 5 If you want to change your zone's active key to the active key included in the file, select the Use the active encryption key from the imported file option. - A Management Zone can have one or more encryption keys.
 At any one time, however, there is only one active key.
-The active key is used to encrypt new removable data drives.
+The active key is used to encrypt new files.
 The non-active keys are retained in order to decrypt files that were encrypted when the non-active keys were the active keys. - 6 Click OK.